1909 "Murder" in Skelton Beck.

 Dan was born in Boosbeck and the family seem to have moved to Stanghow and then Loftus before the birth of Edwin in Skelton.

-DAN BECAME THE LOCAL 'MAN FROM THE PRU'.
+DAN BECAME A 'MAN FROM THE PRU'.

 Kelly's directory for 1909 records Daniel Chilvers as an Insurance Agent, living at 40 Back Lane.